zachlasiuk/arm-software-developers-ads/content/install-tools/docker.md

             - "No"
         correct_answer: 0
         explination: >
             You can run multiple threads executing either all the same or different database operations.

-tool_install: true         # DO NOT MODIFY.
-Always true for tool installs
 ---

 # Installing Docker {#top}